siddxharth1/real-time-code-editor/CODE_STRUCTURE.md

 ## Where to add new code

-- New socket events: add constants in both `frontend/src/Action.js` and `backend/Actions.js`; implement handling in `backend/socketController.js` and emit/listen in frontend components or pages.
+- New socket events: add constants in `shared/actions.js` only; implement handling in `backend/socketController.js` and emit/listen in frontend components or pages.
 - New UI features: create components under `frontend/src/components/`, wire into pages in `frontend/src/pages/`.
 - New API endpoints (if you add HTTP routes): define Express routes in `backend/` (you can add a `routes/` folder) and call them from `frontend/src/api.js`.
 - Shared constants/types: keep frontend constants in `frontend/src/constants.js`; mirror necessary server-side values on the backend.